FarronF/limerick-council-meetings/meetings/2024/09/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 8th July 2024.md

 once the Department have completed their review of the Regulations, a workshop will be

-arranged in due course to discuss the proposed outcomes with the Elected Members.--- 21
+arranged in due course to discuss the proposed outcomes with the Elected Members.
+---
+21

 22.